 Beyond placement of servers in IXPs, a CDN makes a number of optimizations on standard client/server data transfers.
-CDNs place Data Centers at strategic locations across the globe, enhance security and are designed to survive various types of failures and internet congestion.
-This guide will explore the technology behind CDN design and functionality.
+CDNs place Data Centers at strategic locations across the globe, enhance security, and are designed to survive various types of failures and Internet congestion.

-When it comes to website loading content, users drop off quickly as a site slows down.
-Explore the ways in which a CDN helps websites load faster.
+When it comes to websites loading content, users drop off quickly as a site slows down.
+CDN services can help to reduce load times in the following ways:

 Every time an origin server responds to a request, bandwidth is consumed.
-See how a CDN cuts down on origin requests. (coming soon)
+See how a CDN, like the Cloudflare CDN, cuts down on origin requests and reduces bandwidth costs.